Modoc War

-Events leading up to the war
+Causes

 The first known explorers from the United States to go through the Modoc country were John Charles Frémont together with Kit Carson and Billy Chinook in 1843.
 On the night of May 9, 1846, Frémont received a message brought to him by Lieutenant Archibald Gillespie, from President James Polk about the possibility of war with Mexico.
 Reviewing the messages, Frémont neglected the customary measure of posting a watchman for the camp.
 Carson was concerned but "apprehended no danger".
 Later that night Carson was awakened by the sound of a thump.
 Jumping up, he saw his friend and fellow trapper Basil Lajeunesse sprawled in blood.
 He sounded an alarm and immediately the camp realized they were under attack by Native Americans, estimated to be several dozen in number.
 By the time the assailants were beaten off, two other members of Frémont's group were dead.
 The one dead attacker was judged to be a Klamath Lake native.
 Frémont's group fell into "an angry gloom."

 In retaliation, Frémont attacked a Klamath Tribe fishing village named Dokdokwas, that most likely had nothing to do with the attack, at the junction of the Williamson River and Klamath Lake, on May 10, 1846.
 Accounts by scholars vary, but they agree that the attack completely destroyed the village structures; Sides reports the expedition killed women and children as well as warriors.

 The tragedy of Dokdokwas is deepened by the fact that most scholars now agree that Frémont and Carson, in their blind vindictiveness, probably chose the wrong tribe to lash out against: In all likelihood the band of native Americans that had killed [Frémont's three men] were from the neighboring Modoc ...
 The Klamaths were culturally related to the Modocs, but the two tribes were bitter enemies.

 Although most of the "49ers" missed the Modoc country, in March 1851 Abraham Thompson, a mule train packer, discovered gold near Yreka while traveling along the Siskiyou Trail from southern Oregon.
 The discovery sparked the California Gold Rush area to expand from the Sierra Nevada into Northeastern California.
 By April 1851, 2,000 miners had arrived in "Thompson's Dry Diggings" through the southern route of the old Emigrant Trail to test their luck, which took them straight through Modoc territory.